Stuycs-K/finalprojectapcs-5-hernandez-alvaro-au-kayden/DEVLOG-Alvaro_Hernandez.md

 ### 2025-06-06 - Made a tracer that bounces off walls.
 Involved mapping out the tracer points and detecting collisions with other balls and walls: the color of the tip will change depending on the collision. - 60 minutes

+I believe this document accurately reflects the contributions of my teammate. - Kayden Au :)